 The key to this being an effective part of your policy is that it rewards good behavior, which provides incentive — even if it seems trivial.

 Ultimately, there is no one-size-fits-all cancellation policy that works in every circumstance.
 What works best depends on your business or practice and your particular clientele.
-You must consider both the immediate circumstances and also best practices to craft a policy that meets your needs.
+You must consider both the immediate circumstances and best practices to craft a policy that meets your needs.

 And don’t be afraid to change things.
 Sometimes, small tweaks to your approach may yield big results.